ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 HTTP 301: Don't Use This Repository - 17 Jan 2019
 ========================================

 There's good news!
-Mining the Social Web is now availabe in it's 3rd Edition, and there's a fully updated repository available with all of the latest changes that you will definitely not want to miss out on: the code has been fully revised and ported to Python 3, the runtime has been converted to a more convenient Docker-based setup, and there's a brand new chapter on mining Instagram data.
+Mining the Social Web is now available in its 3rd Edition, and there's a fully updated repository available with all of the latest changes that you will definitely not want to miss out on: the code has been fully revised and ported to Python 3, the runtime has been converted to a more convenient Docker-based setup, and there's a brand new chapter on mining Instagram data.

 My co-author, Mikhail Klassen, now maintains the code, and you can get it here: https://github.com/mikhailklassen/Mining-the-Social-Web-3rd-Edition